Anaizing/Setting-up-ES6-environment/README.md

 Here you will see the es6 folder you created, inside it will have a folder with node_modules and a package.json file

-## 4. Create a new folder inside es6 called build, whithin build create your first file, index.html.
+## 4. Create a build folder
+In your es6 folder create a folder called build, whithin build create your first file, index.html.
 Set up a html document.
 In the body create a script tag with the source bundle.js

             <!DOCTYPE html>